 5. Turn up the heat

-Understand that there are several different types of heat treatment.
-Steam is very limited in that it must actually touch the bedbug.
-Cryogenic treatment has the same weakness.
+Understand that there are several different types of heat treatment for bed bugs.
+Steam is very limited in that it must actually touch the bedbug to kill it.
+Cryogenic treatment has the same weakness and is not effective.
 They are very labor intensive and rarely completely effective.
-Mobile Thermal chambers only treat the furniture and not the room.
-(Traditional Control Methods for more info.)
+Mobile thermal chambers only treat the furniture and not the room.

 6. WAIT: Don’t start throwing things away